pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 the dependencies, and builds the image.
 Note that port 3000 must be open on your host machine.

-## Build your Docker Image with Pulumi
+## Pull a Docker Image with Pulumi

 {{% choosable language typescript %}}